Anxiety & Stress Reduction

 - Find your weakness — Do not leave planning for stressful situations to the last minute.
 Visualize the event, recognize points of stress, plan accordingly, and get it done.

-- Adjust Expectations – Base your expectation in REALITY!
-The key word is perfectionism!
-High levels of stress and anxiety are to be likely if you feel the need to perform perfectly, behave like someone you are not, or are inflexible with your priorities.
-Expecting more than is humanly possible for you and others can lead to disappointment.
+- Adjust expectations — Base your expectation in reality!
+High levels of stress and anxiety are more likely to occur if you feel the need to perform perfectly, behave like someone you are not, or are inflexible with your priorities.